 Garett Bolles Bio

 Garett Bolles is an American professional football offensive tackle for the Denver Broncos of the National Football League (NFL).
 Born on May 27, 1992, in Walnut Creek, California, he had a challenging childhood that led him to strive for success in sports.
 He played college football for Snow College and the University of Utah before being selected by the Broncos in the first round of the 2017 NFL Draft.
-Bolles is known for his exceptional skills on the field, as well as his dedication to mentoring youth through various community programs.
+Bolles is known for his exceptional skills on the offensive line, as well as his dedication to mentoring youth through various community programs in the Denver area.

 Early Life and Background